duckysocks22/elysia-on-nix/README.md

 <img src="assets/pictures/ak-e.png" alt="Launcher" width="600"/>

-> ⚠️ Elysia is still in very early development!
-Please report any issues. ⚠️
+> ⚠️ ELYSIA IS CURRENTLY GOING UNDER A MASSIVE REWRITE.
+Some features may not be properly functional. ⚠️

 > ⚠️ This specific package is community managed ⚠️